Patrick7241/ddg_search/README_en.md

 **Language Switch**: [中文](README.md) | [English](README_en.md)

 `ddg_search` is an **unofficial DuckDuckGo search API wrapper** implemented in Go.
-It simulates DuckDuckGo web requests to provide text search functionality, supporting multiple search modes, regions, time filters, and safe search settings.
+It simulates DuckDuckGo web requests to provide text, images, news and videos search functionality, supporting multiple search modes, regions, time filters, and safe search settings.

 > **Note**: This library is not an official DuckDuckGo API and may break if DuckDuckGo changes their website.